At Openfield, we’re committed to protecting and respecting your privacy.

 Openfield uses the collected data for various purposes:

-- We collect user data via cookies and other means for the purposes of providing and maintaining the Site, enhancing your use of the site, and monitoring the usage of our Site to detect, prevent and address technical issues
+- We collect user data via cookies and other means for the purposes of providing and maintaining the Services, enhancing your use of the Website, and monitoring the usage of our Service to detect, prevent and address technical issues

-- We collect user data via cookies and other means for the purpose of analysis so we can improve our Site and our marketing efforts
+- We collect user data via cookies and other means for the purpose of analysis so we can improve our Services and our marketing efforts

 - We collect your personal contact information, such as name, email and phone number, via form submissions for the purposes of responding to specific inquiries and communicating with you, only in the ways you have requested